• Skip to main content

 Smoke the Lobster Tails

-• Once your grill or smoker has reached about 220°F add your wood chips to the smoker box, smoker tray, or place 1 chunk on the hot charcoals.
-If using a pellet grill, disregard this.
+• Once your grill or smoker has reached 350°F add your wood chips to the smoker box, smoker tray, or place 1 chunk on the hot charcoals.
+If using a pellet tube smoker, make sure it is well lit and already producing smoke.

 • Place your lobster tails in the smoker or on the grill away from the direct heat.